fieldtrip/website/faq/source/anat_dicom2ctf.md

 This page describes how we do the conversion at the Donders Centre for Cognitive Neuroimaging (DCCN) in Nijmegen and some of the items described here are specific to us, such as the directory layout and the precise definition of the ear landmarks, but most of this description applies in general.
 {% include markup/end %}

+At the DCCN we use earmolds that come in a variety of sizes to position the MEG head localiser coils just outside the left and right ear .
+For the MRI we use the same earmolds, but now with small MRI markers.

+{% include image src="/assets/img/faq/anat_dicom2ctf/ear_molds_1.jpg" width="400" %}

+{% include image src="/assets/img/faq/anat_dicom2ctf/ear_molds_2.jpg" width="400" %}

+{% include markup/red %}
+Note that the photo above is incorrect and misleading: it shows one of the markers plugged into the earmold on the _inside_, whereas in reality they are plugged into the mold on the _outside_, facing away from the ear.
+The markers are too big to fit in the ear canal.

+In the MRI below you can see the small dot (the marker) with the yellow arrow hovering outside the ear; the silicone earmold itself is not visible on the MRI.
+{% include markup/end %}

+On top of that, the right ear also contains a large vitamine E marker to help distinguish left and right.
+At the location of the nasion we don't put a marker.
+Below you see three slices with the right-ear marker.
+Note that the ear marker is the small dot in the middle of the ear shell (yellow arrow), not the large dot close to the ear lobe (red arrow; that is the vitamine E capsule to indicate the right side).

+{% include image src="/assets/img/faq/anat_dicom2ctf/fiducials1.png" width="150" %}
+{% include image src="/assets/img/faq/anat_dicom2ctf/fiducials2.png" width="150" %}
+{% include image src="/assets/img/faq/anat_dicom2ctf/fiducials3.png" width="150" %}

 ## Doing it the new and easy way

 You don't have to use the CTF software to convert the DICOM images and to assign the coordinate system.
 Please do refer to the pictures below for the definition of the fiducial locations, which have not changed.